 - 20 oz rapeseed oil

-- Put the container under the sun shine and remember to turn it over once every 24 hours.
-Wait for three months.
+- Cover the container with clean gauze and put the container under the sun shine and remember to turn it over once every 24 hours.
+After two days, move the container to a shade place for another week.

 - Capped fresh pepper and dry the water on surface in the air.
-Chopped it with machine or by hand. (not too small, with the size
+Chop it with machine or by hand.
+(Not too small, with the size around 3cms)

-- Add chopped garlic, fresh pepper, mixed herbs into the beans dried for three months.
-Dry again under sun shine for several days until you can smell the flavor of garlic, pepper and herbs.
+- Add chopped garlic, fresh pepper, mixed herbs into the beans dried before.
+Cover with gauze again and dry under sun shine (usually need 3~5 days) until you can smell the flavor of garlic, pepper and herbs strongly.

-- Add rapeseed oil into the container and dry again until the color of oil becomes bright and red.
+- Add rapeseed oil into the container and put aside until the color of oil becomes brightly red.
 If rapeseed oil is not available, please replay the oil with other vegetable seed oil.